Techwolfy/telepresence/README.md

 Currently, only Linux operating systems are supported.
 Telepresence itself depends only on [`JsonCpp`](https://github.com/open-source-parsers/jsoncpp) (for packet serialization and deserialization), but its input and output modules depend on the various libraries associated with their hardware.

-To build telepresenced and the various client and robot binaries, simply run [`build.sh`](build.sh).
+To build telepresenced and the various client and robot binaries, simply run `make`.

 Using Telepresence